electricimp/SpiFlashLogger/README.md

 ## Memory Efficiency

 The SPIFlash logger operates on 4KB sectors and 256-byte chunks.
+Objects needn't be aligned with chunks or sectors.
 Some necessary overhead is added to the beginning of each sector, as well as each serialized object (assuming you are using the standard [Serializer library](https://electricimp.com/docs/libraries/utilities/serializer.1.0.0/)).
 The overhead includes:

-- 256 bytes of every sector are expended on metadata.
+- 6 bytes of every sector are expended on sector-level metadata.
 - A four-byte marker is added to the beginning of each serialized object to aid in locating objects in the datastream.
 - The *Serializer* object also adds some overhead to each object (see the [Serializer's documentation](https://electricimp.com/docs/libraries/utilities/serializer.1.0.0/) for more information).
 - After a reboot the sector metadata allows the class to locate the next write position at the next chunk.
 This wastes some of the previous chunk, though this behaviour can be overridden using the *getPosition()* and *setPosition()* methods.